sysprog21/kvm-host/README.md

 ## Usage

 ```
-kvm-host [bzImage]
+build/kvm-host -k bzImage [-i initrd]
 ```

-`bzImage` is the Path to linux kernel bzImage.
-The bzImage file is in a specific format, containing concatenated `bootsect.o + setup.o + misc.o + piggy.o`.
+`bzImage` is the path to linux kernel bzImage.
+The bzImage file is in a specific format, containing concatenated `bootsect.o + setup.o + misc.o + piggy.o`. `initrd` is the path to initial RAM disk image, which is an optional argument.

 ## License